OTHRegensburgMedieninformatik/SPL-for-C/README.md

 This is a fork of the Harvard CS50 version of Eric Roberts' Stanford Portable Library.
 This version contains a patch of Robert's original version so that the library can also be compiled under Windows.

 ## Building C and Java sources
-To set the target platform, edit the Makefile and change like so:

-PLATFORM=unixlike #for Mac and Linux

-PLATFORM=windows #for windows
+The Makefile automatically detects your system and switches between the Windows and Linux version (no configuration required).

 ### MacOS (also tested with Ubuntu and Fedora)